Brighton Beach Restaurants

 It is one of the most popular stretches of seaside in the country, and anyone who has spent a summers day there will be able to confirm why.
 Brighton beach offers beautiful sea views, with the glory of the Palace Pier and crumbling beauty of the West Pier in comparison.
 With plenty to explore and look at it is no surprise that the beach is one of the top tourist spots in the UK.

 The historic arches on Brighton Beach front

 The arches along Brighton beach are home to many traditional seaside shops and food retailers.
 This enviable location brings thousands of people straight to your doorstep, and with so much to choose from it can be difficult to settle on where to visit.
 One of the most popular spots is the bar-bistro Oh So Social which is often packed with people day and night and is our favourite place for a sundowner while watching the sunset to the west.

 The Kings Road in Brighton

 Step up onto the promenade and you will escape the immediate crowds of the beach front but still benefit from the wonderful views on offer.
 The Kings Road runs right from Hove to the Pier, making it a wonderful spot for an evening stroll as the sun goes down over Brighton beach.
 With many of the city’s top hotels located along this stretch, you have plenty of options to stop off for a bite to eat or drink, such as cocktails at The Metropole Bar or step into America with Brighton’s super trendy and stylish The New Club.

-Brighton Beach.
-Just Minutes from the hub of the city
+Just minutes from the hub of the city